Exceptional experiences happen when the pieces of a puzzle come together.

 And thank you for trusting us to put it all together with you in mind.

-Orcas Island Chamber Music Festival’s Annual ”Leaves of Gold” fundraising concert will be glittering with three amazing artists this December!
-Baritone Philip Cutlip, violist/violinist Aloysia Friedmann and pianist Ian Parker will light up Rosario Resort’s beautiful Music Room Thursday, December 11th at 6:00 pm and Friday, December 12th at 6:00 pm.
+Orcas Island Chamber Music Festival’s Annual ”Leaves of Gold” fundraising concert glittered with three amazing artists this December!
+Baritone Philip Cutlip, violist/violinist Aloysia Friedmann and pianist Ian Parker.
+Rosario Resort’s beautiful Music Room was the magical setting on Thursday, December 11th at 6:00 pm and Friday, December 12th at 6:00 pm.

-The historic Rosario Mansion, adorned for the holidays, is the perfect setting for this very special evening.
-A reception filled with delectable hors d’oeuvres, delicious desserts and wine will followed in the Orcas Room of the Mansion.
-Tickets are $150, of which $75 is tax deductible.
+The historic Rosario Mansion, adorned for the holidays, was the perfect setting for this very special evening.
+A reception followed with delectable hors d’oeuvres, delicious desserts and wine in the Orcas Room of the Mansion.
 All proceeds benefit Orcas Island Chamber Music Festival programming and music education.
-The event is hosted by Rosario Resort owners Jan and Jerry Barto.
-For reservations, call 360-376-6636 or email firstname.lastname@example.org
+The event was hosted by Rosario Resort owners Jan and Jerry Barto.

 Ludwig van Beethoven: Piano Sonata in C-sharp Minor, Op.
 27, No. 2, “Moonlight” Quasi una fantasia